vizorvr/patches/README.md

-# Vizor Create
+# Vizor
 ====

-Vizor Create is a visual programming environment for WebGL, WebVR and other HTML5 APIs.
+Vizor is a visual programming environment for WebGL, WebVR and other HTML5 APIs.
 It features live preview, data flow visualization, network communication, publishing, unlimited undo, and a catalog of presets that can be used as modular building blocks.
 Complex logic can be nested in subgraphs and they can be rendered directly to a specific render target, or simply used as a texture.
 Loops are modeled as nested graphs that are evaluated once per loop iteration.

-**Try the cloud version of Vizor Create now at [create.vizor.io](http://create.vizor.io).**
+**Try the cloud version of Vizor now at [vizor.io](http://vizor.io).**

-Be sure to [watch the tutorials](http://bit.do/vizor) and [read the documentation](http://create.vizor.io/help/introduction.html).
-[Plugin API documentation](http://create.vizor.io/help/plugin_api.html) is available, but unstable.
+Be sure to [watch the tutorials](http://bit.do/vizor) and [read the documentation](http://vizor.io/help/introduction.html).
+[Plugin API documentation](http://vizor.io/help/plugin_api.html) is available, but unstable.

 ### Installing

-Installing a local instance of Vizor Create requires [MongoDB](http://mongodb.org) and either [node.js](https://nodejs.org) or [io.js](https://iojs.org/).
+Installing a local instance of Vizor requires [MongoDB](http://mongodb.org) and either [node.js](https://nodejs.org) or [io.js](https://iojs.org/).
 To install the required packages, issue the following commands:

 ```
     $ npm install && npm install -g gulp mocha
 ```

 NOTE1: We strongly recommend [io.js](https://iojs.org/en/index.html) for its JavaScript ES6 features.
-NOTE2: Currently using Web Sockets or OSC requires running Vizor Create locally.
+NOTE2: Currently using Web Sockets or OSC requires running Vizor locally.

 ### Building